1986–87 Queens Park Rangers F.C. season: Season summary

+The Manchester City Game on February was delayed by 19 minutes due to a sit down protest regarding the proposed merger with Fulham.

-In March plans for a merger between Fulham were scrapped after the Football League vetoed the proposal with Qpr Fans Staging protests to stop the merger.
+In March plans for a merger between Fulham were scrapped after the Football League vetoed the proposal with QPR Fans Staging protests to stop the merger.

 A year after reaching the Milk Cup final they could only reach the third round of the League Cup and reached the fifth round of the FA Cup.